GregoireHENRY/rust-spice/README.md

 upload, I included your script copyrighted under your MIT license and added some modifications that I listed carefully.

-## Incoming work

-The full API is already accessible (see tests/libs.rs for example on loading kernel) but the Rust interface is currently in development.

 ## Installation

 Add the dependency **rust-spice** to your `Cargo.toml`: